NeonGeckoCom/neon-phal-plugin-linear_led/README.md

 # PHAL Linear LED Plugin
 Enables interaction with LEDs in a one-dimensional physical arrangement.

+## Standard LED Events
+There are default LED animations that are shown when certain things happen.
+Note that some of these behaviors are configurable while others are hard-coded so users can be confident they know the device's state.

+### Listening
+This will always be a breathing animation.
+The color may be specified in settings or will default to the theme color (same as the screen border when listening).

+### Sleeping
+This will always be a static LED ring color.
+The color may be specified in settings or will default to Red.

+### Muted
+This will always be a static LED ring color.
+The color may be specified in settings or will default to Burnt Orange.

+### Microphone Muted Error
+This will flash all LEDs 3 times in the microphone muted color.
+This happens if the user tries to start listening while the mic is muted.

+### Speech Input Error
+This will flash all LEDs 1 time in the error color (default Red).
+The color may be specified in settings.

+### Skill Intent Error
+This will flash all LEDs 4 times in the error color (default Red).
+The color may be specified in settings.

+### Utterance sent to skills
+This is disabled by default, but when enabled will provide an animation in the theme color when an utterance is emitted.

+### Skill intent handler start
+This is disabled by default, but when enabled will provide an animation in the theme color when a skill intent starts.

 ## Configuration
 For Neopixel devices, the plugin requires `root` permissions and must be enabled explicitly in the system configuration in `/etc`.